-Located in the proximity of Murchison Falls National Park, and part of the Murchison Falls Conservation Area, the Budongo Forest features two areas perfect for Ecotourism: the Kaniyo Pabidi area, where chimpanzee hikes are done, and the Busingiro area, well known for hosting one of the best bird-watching trails in all of Uganda (called The Royal Mile).
+Located nearby the Murchison Falls National Park and part of the Murchison Falls Conservation Area, the Budongo Forest features two areas perfect for Ecotourism.
+The first is the Kaniyo Pabidi area, where chimpanzee hikes are arranged, and the other is the Busingiro area, well known for hosting one of the best bird-watching trails in all of Uganda (called The Royal Mile).

-The Kaniyo Pabidi area is considered to be among the best habitats in the country for these animals, with about 600 chimps of which about a hundred are used to be monitored and to meet human beings.
-The forest also boasts great biodiversity with 24 species of small animals, 9 of which are primates, more than 300 bird species, and around 450 species of trees and shrubs.
-Among the many species of birds found in eastern Africa, the yellow-footed flycatcher (Muscicapa sethsmithi) and the Puvel’s Illadopsis (Illadopsis Puveli), are found exclusively in this forest.
+The Kaniyo Pabidi area is considered among the best habitats in the country for these animals, with about 600 chimps.
+About a hundred are used to be monitored and to meet human beings.
+The forest also boasts incredible biodiversity with 24 species of small animals, 9 of which are primates, more than 300 bird species, and around 450 species of trees and shrubs.
+Among the many species of birds found in eastern Africa, the yellow-footed flycatcher (Muscicapa sethsmithi) and the Puvel’s Illadopsis (Illadopsis Puveli) are found exclusively in this forest.
 The cost of the permit is 85 USD (it could be a bit higher during the peak season).
-The chimps trek starts at 7 am and 2 pm.
+The chimps’ trek starts at 7 am and 2 pm.

-It lies in west-central Uganda just east of the Rwenzori Mountains, the legendary mountain of the moon, near the town of Fort Portal.
-The 766 km² Park that ranges between 1100 and 1600m in elevation is renowned for its diverse primate species and the moist evergreen ecosystem.
+It lies in west-central Uganda, just east of the Rwenzori Mountains, the legendary mountain of the moon, near the town of Fort Portal.
+The 766 km² Park ranges between 1100 and 1600m in elevation and is renowned for its diverse primate species and the moist evergreen ecosystem.
 The Kibale Forest Park includes 70 species of mammals, 13 primate species – which is the highest number of all Ugandan parks – and over 350 species of birds.
-During the hike, it is not uncommon to see the red-tailed monkey, Hoest’s monkey, vervet monkey, blue monkey, red colobus, black-and-white colobus, olive baboon, and Uganda mangabey.
+It is not uncommon to see the red-tailed monkey, Hoest’s monkey, vervet monkey, blue monkey, red colobus, black-and-white colobus, olive baboon, and Uganda mangabey during the hike.

 The Kyambura Hame Reserve, also known as Kyambura Gorge, is part of the famous Queen Elizabeth National Park and hosts a unique variety of wildlife, including chimpanzees.
-The area is an important water source for many animals and is surrounded by savanna, but it is generally famous for its high concentration of primates, mainly located in the gorge.
-Kyambura is the only area in Queen Elizabeth N.P. where you can see habituated chimpanzees and other types of primates including red-tailed monkey, black-and-white colobus, baboons and vervet monkeys.
-The Reserve is also known for its variety of avian species including various falcons, the blue-headed bee-eater and the African Finfoot.
+The area is an important water source for many animals and is surrounded by savanna.
+Still, it is generally famous for its high concentration of primates, mainly located in the gorge.
+Kyambura is the only area in Queen Elizabeth N.P. where you can see habituated chimpanzees and other primates, including red-tailed monkeys, black-and-white colobus, baboons and vervet monkeys.
+The Reserve is also known for its variety of avian species, including various falcons, the blue-headed bee-eater and the African Finfoot.

-Located 50 minutes drive from Queen Elizabeth National Park, along the road Kasese-Mbarara, is a natural eco-system covering 399 km² at an altitude of about 1400 meters and is known for its 414 species of trees and shrubs such Prunus African Ficus and Parinari among the many.
-The Reserve boasts Chimpanzees and variety of primate species like the black-billed turacos, hoest monkeys, blue monkey, black and white colobus monkey, red-tailed monkey and baboons.
-The forest features more than 350 bird species including the sunbirds, white and black casket, cuckoos plus the Great Blue Turaco and it also hosts 97 moths species, reptiles, 262 butterflies and flowers.
-Kalinzu is the best alternative to Chimpanzee Trekking in Kyambura Gorge with possibilities of spotting chimps being high.
+Located 50 minutes drive from Queen Elizabeth National Park, along the road Kasese-Mbarara, is a natural eco-system covering 399 km² at an altitude of about 1400 meters and is known for its 414 species of trees and shrubs such as Prunus African Ficus and Parinari, among the many.
+The Reserve boasts Chimpanzees and a variety of primate species like the black-billed turacos, hoest monkeys, blue monkey, black and white colobus monkey, red-tailed monkey and baboons.
+The forest features more than 350bird species, including the sunbirds, white and black casket, cuckoos, plus the Great Blue Turaco, and it also hosts 97 moths species, reptiles, 262 butterflies and flowers.
+Kalinzu is the best alternative to Chimpanzee Trekking in Kyambura Gorge, with the possibility of high spotting chimps.

-The Uganda National Forestry Authority manages the Kalinzu Forest Reserve; therefore, you must contact them to book your permit or going straight to the Reception Centre of the Reserve.
-The price of the permit in the Kalinzu Forest is the lowest of all the Parks and costs 40 USD.
-The chimps trekking is not the only activity that can be done in the Reserve.
-The rangers arrange beautiful nature guided walks through the dense vegetation to see waterfalls, spot the many bird species that live in the forest, and reach viewpoints to admire the landscape and spot the many bird species that live in the forest.
-For those interested, the Reserve offers the opportunity to sleep with your own tent inside the forest in a camping area near the Nkombe forest station.
+The Uganda National Forestry Authority manages the Kalinzu Forest Reserve; therefore, you must contact them to book your permit or go straight to the Reception Centre of the Reserve.
+The permit price in the Kalinzu Forest is the lowest of all the Parks and costs 40 USD.
+The chimps trekking is not the only activity arranged in the Reserve.
+The rangers organise beautiful nature guided walks through the dense vegetation to see waterfalls, spot the many bird species that live in the forest, and reach viewpoints to admire the landscape and spot the many bird species that live in the forest.
+For those interested, the Reserve offers the opportunity to sleep in your tent in a camping area near the Nkombe forest station.